omnivore-app/omnivore-api-demo/README.md

 # omnivore-api-demo

 A simple demo of Omnivore's API.
-This app connects to Omnivore's API, and paginates through all of the supplied user's saved articles and highlights.
+This app connects to Omnivore's API, and paginates through all of the supplied user's recently saved articles and saves their contents as markdown into a `documents` directory.

 Optionally you can set a search term.